hfkang/ece353notes/Lecture 26.md

 How do you know which page is the oldest?
 Maintain a linked list.
 On a page fault, swap the page at the front of the list.

+**Issues** Oldest page may be used again, causing another page fault.
+Pages used consistently will suffer.